omarbenites/meta-programming-in-r/chapters/02_anatomy_of_a_function.md

 f <- function(x) x + y
 ```

 it takes one parameter, `x`, and add it to a global parameter `y`.
-If, instead, we want `y` to be a parameter, but not give it a default value, we could try something like this:
+If instead, we want `y` to be a parameter, but not give it a default value, we could try something like this:

 ```r
 formals(f) <- list(x =, y =)
 ```

 This will not work, however, because `list` doesn't like empty values.
 Instead, you can use `alist`.
 This function creates a pair-list, a data structure used internally in R for formal arguments.
-It is the only thing this data structure is really used for, but if you start hacking around with modifying parameters of a function, it is the one to use.
+It is the only thing this data structure is used for, but if you start hacking around with modifying parameters of a function, it is the one to use.

 ```{r}
 formals(f) <- alist(x =, y =)
 ```

 Using `alist`, expressions are also automatically quoted.
-In the example above where we wanted the parameter `x` to default to `y` we needed to use `quote(y)` to keep `y` as a promise to be evaluated in `environment(f)` rather than the calling scope.
+In the example above where we wanted the parameter `x` to default to `y`, we needed to use `quote(y)` to keep `y` as a promise to be evaluated in `environment(f)` rather than the calling scope.
 With `alist`, we do not have to quote `y`.

 ```{r}
 nested <- function() {